avalentino/bpack/docs/userguide.rst

 Currently *bpack* provides the:

 * :mod:`bpack.st` backend, based on the :mod:`struct` package, and
-* :mod:`bpack.bs` backand, based on the bitstruct_ package to decode binary data described at bit level, i.e. with fields that can have size expressed in terms of number of bits (also smaller that 8).
+* :mod:`bpack.bs` backend, based on the bitstruct_ package to decode binary data described at bit level, i.e. with fields that can have size expressed in terms of number of bits (also smaller that 8).